An overexcited dog or puppy can be very nerve-wracking for every dog owner. It is really hard for

 Solving Common Behavior Problems

-There are a couple of behavioural issues that surface time and time again.
+There are a couple of behavioral issues that surface time and time again.

 How to Stop Barking